nunoachenriques/VaderSentimentJava/README.md

 1. Get the code from the repository (clone or download).

-2. Change to the package root directory and `gradle installDist`.
+2. Change to the package root directory and `./gradlew installDist`.
+   Notice: remember to change `gradle.properties` accordingly your JDK home for 1.7 version compatibility.

 3. The JAR packages will be in `build/install/vader-sentiment-analysis` directory.

 ### From release